-The costs of intangible assets and property, plant and equipment are amortised/depreciated on a straight line basis over their estimated useful lives.
+The costs of intangible assets as well as property, plant and equipment are amortised/depreciated on a straight line basis over their estimated useful lives.
 Management's estimates of the useful lives of these assets are disclosed in notes 2.7 and 2.8.
 Changes in the expected usage and technological developments could impact the economic useful lives and the residual values of these assets.
 Therefore, future amortisation/depreciation charges could be revised.
-The carrying amounts of these assets and the amortisation/depreciation charges for the year are disclosed in notes 8 and 9 to the financial statements.
+The carrying amounts of these assets and the amortisation/depreciation charges for the year are disclosed in notes 7 and 8 to the financial statements.

-(i) Leases
+(ii) Leases